How to Dye Your Hair the Perfect Shade of RedOctober 19, 2020

 Red Hair Tip #1: Find the Right Shade

-“Upkeep is key when rocking the red locks,” says Maynard.
-First and foremost, switch out your regular shampoo and conditioner duo for color-safe options.
-We recommend the L’Oréal Paris EverPure Color Care System as a sulfate-free option.
+“Upkeep is key with red hair,” says Maynard.
+Make sure you use a color-safe shampoo and conditioner duo like the L’Oréal Paris EverPure Color Care System.
 “They are sulfate-free so they protect your hair while leaving it feeling soft and healthy,” says Maynard.
-A leave-in hair protectant is also good to have handy to help protect your red from the elements.
-Try a spray like Matrix Biolage Shine Shake.
+A leave-in hair protectant is also good to have handy.
+Try a spray like Redken Hot Sets 22: Thermal Setting Mist.

 Red Hair Tip #4: Don’t Forget About Your Eyebrows!

 Brows should look natural and complement the red hair, which can be a bit tricky.
 “If your brows are the same color as your hair, they will wash you out,” says Maynard “If your hair is in the light red family, soften the brow a bit and use a dark blond or light brown eye pencil.
 If your hair is a vibrant red or deep auburn, I suggest softening them with a medium reddish-brown pencil to fill them in.”
 We’ve been loving the Maybelline New York Brow Extensions Fiber Pomade Crayon to achieve a natural look.